Updated 3 August

 Whanake: Job and training opportunities

-We've started a page to list job and training opportunities.
+We regularly update our page of job and training opportunities.

 If you have any opportunities to share, please email email@example.com